 When custody cannot be resolved by negotiation and the matter ends up before the Court, a Judge will often require the wife and husband to participate in an assessment by a social worker or psychologist, who will then prepare a report containing recommendations to the Court on the custody/visitation arrangement to meet the best interests of the children.

-When a child is over the age of 18 years, and is still receiving child support, the Court has a discretion to stray from the Child Support Guidelines under certain circumstances.
-For example, if the child is working parttime and earning several thousand dollars a year, then if may well be appropriate to pay less child support that is indicated in the Guidelines, as presumably this child can contribute financially to their own upkeep.
+When a child is over the age of 18 years, and is still receiving child support, the Court has the discretion to stray from the Child Support Guidelines under certain circumstances.
+For example, if the child is working part-time and earning several thousand dollars a year, then it may well be appropriate to pay less child support than is indicated in the Guidelines, as presumably this child can contribute financially to their own upkeep.

 The issue of spousal support is notoriously difficult to resolve, in part because there are so many factors to take into account when assessing the issue, and in part because the Canadian Courts have not always been consistent in awards of spousal support.
 Generally speaking a spouse is entitled to spousal support when they are in financial need and/or they have suffered a financial disadvantage as a result of the marriage or the marriage breakdown.
 A person in a common law relationship is also entitled to spousal support on the same general criteria.

 Many people choose to resolve spousal support by way of a single lump sum payment.
 This can be beneficial for the parties.
-For the payor is means there is a complete financial severance.
+For the person paying support it means that there is a complete financial severance.
 There will be no monthly payments stretching indefinitely into the future.
 For the recipient of the lump sum spousal support, it can be beneficial to receive their support all at once - perhaps allowing them to purchase a new home, or new car as necessary.
 The recipient of such lump sum support also receives the money tax free; there is no income tax payable on lump sum spousal support.

 The Family Home

 Typically family homes are jointly owned between husband and wife.
 This also means that the mortgage is in their joint names as well.
-When a couple separate and one person moves out of the family residence, then continue to be a joint owner of the residence and their name continues to be a very large loan/mortgage to the bank.
-Unless a separated person is uncommonly wealthy, they will not be able to buy a new house, until they have resolved what to do with the old house and the old mortgage.
-The bank is unikely to lend you money for both your old mortgage and a new mortgage.
+When a couple separate and one person moves out of the family residence, then continues to be a joint owner of the residence and their name continues to be on a very large loan/mortgage to the bank.
+Unless a separated person is uncommonly wealthy, they will not be able to buy a new house until they have resolved what to do with the old house and the old mortgage.
+The bank is unikely to lend them money for both their old mortgage and a new mortgage.